Gamera the Brave: Reception

 Andrew Kasch of the website Dread Central gave the film a score of 3 1/2 out of 5, writing that "Even with its kid-centric approach, Gamera the Brave is guaranteed to please most kaiju enthusiasts, and the new franchise should be enough to fill the empty hole left in Godzilla's absence."
 Tom Mes of Midnight Eye called the film "an agreeable time waster that introduces the tried and true kaiju formula to a new generation", but wrote that "anyone aged 13 or over will likely be looking elsewhere for their monster movie fix".

 In the years following the film's release, a hoax circulated online which claimed that a giant ancient tortoise, shown in photographs being transported on a flatbed truck, was caught in or around the Amazon River.
 In actuality, the tortoise shown in the photographs was a full-scale, 15-foot-long prop of Toto which was used in the film.

-Shusuke Kaneko, who is aware of both criticism against him and the purpose of Gamera the Brave to fix the franchise from the Heisei trilogy, openly revealed his disfavor of the film and described it a commercial failure, and criticized it for its sequels to be cancelled, pointing the concept of the film to be "essentially wrong" for co-inserting contradicting themes to limit excitements, (Note: Protagonist kaiju to fight against antagonists, and human protagonists hope Gamera not to fight for their fears of Gamera to die.) and alleged the legitimacy of the trilogy.
+Shusuke Kaneko, who is aware of both criticism against him and the purpose of Gamera the Brave to fix the franchise from the Heisei trilogy, openly revealed his disfavor of the film and described it a commercial failure, and criticized it for its sequels to be cancelled, pointing the concept of the film to be "essentially wrong" for co-inserting contradicting themes to limit excitements, (Note: Protagonist kaiju to fight against antagonists, and human protagonists hope Gamera not to fight for their fears of losing Gamera.) and alleged the legitimacy of the trilogy.